top of page

 PUBL 608

-BENEFIT-COST EVALUATION.
+COST-BENEFIT ANALYSIS FOR HEALTH, EDUCATION, AND ENVIRONMENTAL POLICY.
 The purpose of cost-benefit analysis (CBA) is to determine the net benefits of potential projects by cataloging the impacts of the projects, quantifying those impacts, and converting them into monetary terms.
-This course will focus on the use and application of CBA, including the economic rationale for CBA, basic principles for assessing the economic effects of projects, techniques for valuing health and environmental impacts, intergenerational and philosophical concerns as they relate to CBA, social discounting, risk, and uncertainty.
+This course will focus on the use and application of CBA in health, education, and environmental policy.
+We will cover topics including the economic rationale for CBA, basic principles for assessing the economic effects of projects, techniques for valuing health, educational, and environmental impacts, intergenerational and philosophical concerns as they relate to CBA, social discounting, risk, and uncertainty.
+We will also compare CBA with alternative approaches to conducting public policy assessment such as cost effectiveness or multi-criteria analyses.

 bottom of page